I Want to Bid, What Do I Do?

 Set up your Supplier Finder profile on PCS

-Supplier Finder is a free feature you can use to promote yourself to procurement officer and setting up your Supplier Finder profile only takes a few minutes.
+Supplier Finder is a free feature you can use to promote yourself to buyer and setting up your Supplier Finder profile only takes a few minutes.

 Once set up your Supplier Finder profile make your goods and services searchable for buyers.
-When a Buyer is looking for suppliers for a low value or low risk quote they will use the supplier finder directory to search for suppliers.
+When a buyer is looking for suppliers for a low value quote which is also low risk, they will use the supplier finder directory to search for suppliers.
 If you provide the goods or services they are searching for they may select you for a Quick Quote.

 View the step-by-step guide on how to set up your Supplier Finder profile.